 After being admitted to the program, the curriculum includes courses in clinical sciences, human physiology, exercise physiology, biomechanics, pharmacology, nutrition, and emergency care.

-There are also clinical practicum requirements each semester and a senior project.
+There are also clinical practicum requirements each semester as well as a senior project.

 See Health & Human Physiology in the UI General Catalog to learn more about the program's admission requirements, course work, and graduating with honors.